Yugoslavism: Background

-The South Slavs are a subgroup of Slavic peoples comprising the Bulgarians, Croats, and Serbs whose national identity developed long before modern nationalism through collective memory of their medieval states.
-Furthermore, the South Slavs include the Bosniaks (i.e. Muslim Slavs of Bosnia and Herzegovina), Macedonians, Montenegrins, and Slovenes.
+The South Slavs are a subgroup of Slavic peoples comprising the Bulgarians, Croats, and Serbs whose national identity developed long before modern nationalism through collective memory of their mediaeval states.
+Furthermore, the South Slavs also include the Bosniaks (i.e. Muslim Slavs of Bosnia and Herzegovina), Macedonians, Montenegrins, and Slovenes.

 In the early 19th century, the Balkans were divided between the Austrian and the Ottoman empires.
 The Austrian Empire comprised the Slovene Lands, the Kingdoms of Croatia, Slavonia, Dalmatia with significant Croat populations, and Vojvodina, containing a substantial Serb population.
-Hofkriegsrat-controlled Military Frontier separated the Kingdoms of Croatia and Slavonia from each other and Ottoman territory.
-Substantial Croat and Slovene populations lived in the Istria, organised as the Kingdom of Illyria.
+The Hofkriegsrat-controlled Military Frontier separated the Kingdoms of Croatia and Slavonia from each other and Ottoman territory.
+Substantial Croat and Slovene populations lived in Istria, organised as the Kingdom of Illyria.
 In the Ottoman Empire, the semi-independent Principality of Serbia developed in the early 19th century.
-The empire included the Bosnia Eyalet, as its westernmost part between Serbia and the Austrian realms.
+The empire included the Bosnia Eyalet as its westernmost part between Serbia and the Austrian realms.
 There was also the unrecognised Prince-Bishopric of Montenegro.

 Before Yugoslavia

 Illyrian movement

 The idea of South Slavic unity predates the creation of Yugoslavia by nearly a century.
 First developed in Habsburg Croatia by a group of Croat intellectuals led by Ljudevit Gaj in the 1830s, the concept developed through diverse forms of the proposed unity from varying levels of cultural and political cooperation or integration.
 Members of the Illyrian movement held that the South Slavs could unite around a shared origin, variants of a shared language, and the natural right to live in their own polity.
-They argued Croatian history is a part of a wider history of the South Slavs and that Croats, Serbs, as well as potentially Slovenes and Bulgarians were parts of a single 'Illyrian' nation (using that word as a neutral term).
+They argued Croatian history is a part of a wider history of the South Slavs and that Croats and Serbs, as well as potentially Slovenes and Bulgarians, were parts of a single 'Illyrian' nation (using that word as a neutral term).
 The movement began as a cultural one, promoting Croatian national identity and integration of all Croatian provinces within the Austrian Empire.
 The reference to "Croatian provinces" was normally interpreted as a reference to the Kingdoms of Croatia, Slavonia, and Dalmatia, and sometimes a part of or the entirety of Bosnia and Herzegovina.
-A wider aim was to gather all South Slavs or Jugo-Slaveni for short in a commonwealth within or outside of the Empire.
-The movement's two directions became known as Croatianism and Yugoslavism respectively, meant to counter Germanisation and Magyarisation.
+A wider aim was to gather all South Slavs, or Jugo-Slaveni for short, in a commonwealth within or outside of the Empire.
+The movement's two directions became known as Croatianism and Yugoslavism, respectively, meant to counter Germanisation and Magyarisation.
 In the 1830s and 1840s, there were very few proponents of the Illyrian idea.
 Virtually all of them were Croats from the ranks of intellectuals – clergy, officials, artists, students, and soldiers.
 By 1910, they rallied around the People's Party (NS) but accounted for barely one per cent of the population.

-In mid-19th century Slovene Lands, early Slovenian nationalists felt closer to Czechs or Russians than other South Slavs, seeking solutions within a reformed framework of the Habsburg empire.
+In mid-19th-century Slovene Lands, early Slovenian nationalists felt closer to Czechs or Russians than other South Slavs, seeking solutions within a reformed framework of the Habsburg empire.
 Support for Serbo-Croat cooperation grew as a reaction to ongoing Germanisation, but most Slovene intellectuals rejected the Illyrian ideas.